RainbowJM/RestaurantApplication/README.md

 ###Postman Collection
 For each microservice there is a postman collection for the testing in `docs/postman`

+### Docker
+- In this project we used Docker compose to deploy mongoDB, our services and rabbitMQ
+- If you want to run this container use "docker-compose -f docker-compose.storage.yml up"

 ### Endpoints
 #### Menu Service
 path: http://localhost:8080